Click To Open Rate vs Click Through Rate: How to Track the Results of Your Email Marketing Campaigns

 Which Email Metric Should You Track CTOR or CTR?

 This question can get tricky.
-As we mentioned earlier, the line between CTOR and CTR can get quite blurry.
+Like we mentioned earlier, the line between CTOR and CTR can get quite blurry.
 But they do have some differences.
 They analyze and represent two different factors.
-Click-to-open rate is arguably the best metric when it comes to measuring email marketing performance.
+Click to open rate is arguably the best metric when it comes to measuring an email marketing performance.

-It provides insights into how your email copy performs and how your audience views it.
+It provides insights into how your email copy performs and how your audience views your copy.
 If your email is never opened, it can get challenging to identify areas you can improve.

 Click-through rate, on the other hand, indicates your email’s overall performance.
 Since CTR reveals your deliverability level and subject line performance, it is a good metric for your email marketing campaigns.